tbreuss/mithril-by-examples/examples/manage-state-using-factory-functions.md

 ---
 title: Manage State using Factory Functions
-abstract: In Mithril you are free to structure your state data however you'd like, and Mithril takes care of the rest.
+abstract: In Mithril.js you are free to structure your state data however you'd like, and Mithril.js takes care of the rest.
 date: 2021-10-19
 tags: [state, component, mitosis, m.mount]
 level: intermediate